HDR, Inc.: Hurley Palmer Flatt awards and recognition

 In June 2021, HDR acquired WKE, a multimodal transportation engineering firm based in Santa Ana, California.
 Their practice complements HDR's collaborative, full life cycle approach to infrastructure development and delivery of critical transportation programs in the Southwest region of the United States.

 In September 2021, HDR acquired WRECO, a leader in innovative engineering solutions for communities throughout California based in Walnut Creek.
 The addition expands transportation and water resources services in the region.

 In February 2022, HDR acquired SPF Water Engineering, a water, wastewater, and hydrogeologic consulting firm based in Boise, Idaho.
 As part of the asset acquisition, SPF includes MDS Drafting, which provides value-added services in BIM.

 Controversies

 Prison design

 HDR Architecture's jail and prison design projects have faced criticism from advocates in the communities where the projects are proposed.
-In 2019, advocates in Travis County, TX opposed the construction of a new women's jail, arguing the resources would be better spent on programs to address concerns like addiction and mental health.
+In 2019, advocates in Travis County, Texas, opposed the construction of a new women's jail, arguing the resources would be better spent on programs to address concerns like addiction and mental health.
 Following community pressure, Travis County commissioners indefinitely paused HDR's $4.6 million contract to design the women's jail in June 2021.
 HDR also faced criticism from advocates in Massachusetts after being selected in 2021 to design a new women's prison for the Massachusetts Department of Correction.
 Advocates opposed all new prison construction and particularly argued against HDR's proposed "trauma-informed" design, saying it was not possible in a prison environment.